yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-Before the kernel launch, the MoE Align & Sort algorithm is applied. the MoE Align & Sort triton kernel is splitted into 4 phases where direct accesses to DRAM without shared memory are employed [vectorize triton operation](https://github.com/sgl-project/sglang/pull/2913).
+Before the kernel launch, the MoE Align & Sort algorithm is applied. the MoE Align & Sort triton kernel is splitted into 4 phases where direct accesses to DRAM without shared memory are employed contrast to the [vectorize triton version](https://github.com/sgl-project/sglang/pull/2913).

 <br />